 Organism and growth medium.

 The sequenced strain of Ostreococcus tauri, RCC4221, was used in this study.
-Cells were grown photoautotrophycally on sterilized artificial see water (ASW) (Kester et al., 1967) supplemented nitrogen source, potassium source and vitamins.
+Cells were grown photoautotrophycally on sterilized artificial see water (ASW) (Kester et al., 1967) supplemented with nitrates, phosphates, trace metal and vitamins.
 Components and concentrations of the medium are described in Table 2.

 Table 2: List of media components used in this study as growing medium for Ostreococcus tauri cultures.